jerrywham/MonstaFTP/README.txt

-Monsta FTP - Read Me
+# Monsta FTP - Read Me

+## JW Additions

+Correction of plenty of undefined indexes in variables like $_SESSION, $_POST or $_GET and undefined variables like $skin or $langs, etc.

+Add french translation file.

+## Initial README

 Please open index.php in a text editor to: